Skip to content

 Terminal window

-This starts the Go backend API server on port 7825.
+This starts the Go backend API server on the default port (7825).
+Use --port to pick a different port.

 Terminal 2 - Frontend Dev Server: